Project-Mega-Pack/amp-aircraft-a321/README.md

 **Exterior Model From Microsoft Flight Simulator X and Subject To the Following Additional Licensing Constraints**

 Microsoft Flight Simulator © Microsoft Corporation.
-The Aircraft Mega Pack A321 was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator X, and it is not endorsed by or affiliated with Microsoft.
+The Project Mega Pack A321 was created under Microsoft's "Game Content Usage Rules" using assets from Microsoft Flight Simulator X, and it is not endorsed by or affiliated with Microsoft.